Solinet’s Cory Weir was recently a featured guest on the respected radio show The Taylor Report, on CIUT-FM.

 UAW and Fiat Chrysler Cover-ups

 After Iacobelli was indicted, Fiat Chrysler said they had fired him when they became aware of his fraud.
 But at the time Iacobelli left, they were happy to leave the impression that he had retired.
-Similarly, the UAW allowed Holiefield to serve out his term of office and retire with a pension in 2014, even though there had persistent complaints about Holiefield’s corruption for years.
+Similarly, the UAW allowed Holiefield to serve out his term of office and retire with a pension in 2014, even though there had been persistent complaints about Holiefield’s corruption for years.
 Even the indictment mentions that the then UAW President had cautioned Holiefield and Iacobelli over their financial dealings in 2011.
 Both the corporation and the union preferred to cover things up to preserve their public image.

 Now that the indictments have come down, both the company and the union swear that the corruption had no influence on negotiations between the two.
 If you believe that, you must believe that Brian Mulroney had provided nothing in return for the three envelopes containing $300,000 in cash that Karlheinz Schreiber handed him in hotel rooms.